CD-i Ready

 CD-i Ready is a compact disc format for mixing audio and data content on a CD.
-It was developed by Phillips in 1991, based on the CD-i format.
+It was developed by Philips in 1991, based on the CD-i format.
 The CD-i Ready format uses a certain technique to get audio CD players to skim over the CD-i software and data.
-CD-i Ready places the software and data in the pregap of track 1 (index 0).
-Since most CD players assume that the pregap area contains only silence, they skip it.
+CD-i Ready places software and data in the pregap of track 1 (index 0).
+Most CD players skip the pregap area assuming it contains only silence.
 Because of this, CD-i Ready was presented as an alternative to CD-i (which stores data in the regular indexes of the first tracks of a disc), which was more compatible with audio CD players.

 The term "enhanced CD" is sometimes used to refer to different CD formats that support a mix of audio and data content.
 Apart from CD-i Ready and CD-i, these formats include mixed mode CDs and the Enhanced Music CD format.